 It is an unfortunate fact that many Baltimore City students lack those positive relationships and structures from which to draw the necessary love, support and positivity to succeed.

 A ‘Family’ of Mentors: Each student will be matched with a group of mentors who assist them in different ways and remain with them through middle school and beyond.
 In addition, mentees’ parents or caregivers are invited to all program components.
 The family will consist of numerous mentors with varying experiences and areas of expertise.

 Through this integrative team, programmatic efforts, and the proven practices of HLF, the Holistic Roots program will develop nurtured, inspired, and motivated mentees more likely to succeed in their transition to high school and beyond.

 We need your support to make this goal a reality!!!

 To find out more about the program, to apply to be a mentor, or to support in developing a great program for the mentees, please email firstname.lastname@example.org

 From the Holistic Life Foundation’s twenty (20) original students eighteen (18) of them graduated from high school on-time, early, or received their GED.
-Eighteen (18) of that twenty (20) are either enrolled in college or working fulltime, with students attending Emory University, The Maryland Institute College of Art, Limestone College, Frostburg State University, Baltimore City Community College, and others.
+Eighteen (18) of that twenty (20) enrolled in college or working fulltime, with students attending Emory University, The Maryland Institute College of Art, Limestone College, Frostburg State University, Baltimore City Community College, and others.
 Three (3) students served on the Baltimore City Commission on Sustainability Youth Advisory Group, planning sustainability programs and events, and testifying in front of the Baltimore City Council.
 Also none of that original group is incarcerated.